sara-19992/Mastering-JavaScript-in-20-Days/Day3.md

 ### immutable vs mutable
 there are two type of data:
-  - immutable cant be change (always stay the same)
+  1. immutable cant be change (always stay the same)
-  - mutable cne be change
+  2. mutable cne be change

-let is a mutable can change it (reassign).
+- let and var is a mutable can change it (reassign)

-const is immutable (declare and assign in the same time and can't change it).
+- const is immutable (declare and assign in the same time and can't change it)

-string vs array
+- array is a mutable can change the item
-in array can change the item, in string can't change the items as array but can reassign the value of it
+- string is immutable can't change the items as array but can reassign the value of it

 ### Coding Examples

 ```javascript